cirrax/puppet-postfix/README.md

         chroot: 'y'
         command: 'trivial-rewrite'

+Services are hash merged in hiera and can be deacitvated and removed from hiera.

 #### create lookup maps:

-simple lookup maps can be created using:
+Simple lookup maps can be created using:

     postfix::maps:
       regex_sender_canonical: